-This policy outlines the requirements for schools to participate in the Nationally Consistent Collection of Data on School Students with Disability (NCCD).
+This policy outlines the requirements and resources available for schools to participate in the Nationally Consistent Collection of Data on School Students with Disability (NCCD).

 - The NCCD is an annual collection of information about Australian school students with disability.

 - The NCCD enables schools, education authorities and governments to better understand the needs of students with disability and how they can be best supported at school.

 - All Australian schools are required to participate in the NCCD.

 - Victorian government schools must submit their data for the collection via CASES21 by the first Friday in August.

 The is an annual collection of information about Australian school students with disability.
 All Australian schools are required to participate in the NCCD.

 The data collected is used by schools, education authorities and governments to better understand the needs of students with disability and how they can best be supported at school.

 Through the NCCD, school teams make evidence-based decisions about students who are receiving reasonable adjustments to access education because of disability.
 The information collected relates to the level of adjustment being provided for each student with disability and the broad category of disability which best fits the student.